Rather than posting individual documents to Virtual Campus, or emailing them to students, you are encouraged to use links instead because:

 - Step 1: Find the full-text article in electronic format.

-- Step 2: Identify the available persistent link that you would like to use (DOI, OpenURL, Persistent Links).
+- Step 2: Identify a persistent link that you can use.
+See Choosing a Persistent Link below.

 - Step 3: Paste, email or embed your link.

 Why not just copy the URL in the address bar of your browser?
 Often that URL is not a persistent link; it is a dynamically generated URL specific to your search session.